At a Glance

 Astrill VPN not working with Netflix?
 Try this…

-I’ve tested various VPNs and ExpressVPN can reliably unblock Netflix US, UK, AUS, CA, IT, FR, DE, JP and others.
-Speeds so fast, you catch Netflix in HD without the buffering.
+I’ve tested various VPNs and NordVPN can reliably enable access to Netflix in plenty of countries around the globe.
+Speeds so fast, you can watch Netflix in HD without the buffering.

-Try ExpressVPN risk-free with their 30-day money-back guarantee.
+Try NordVPN risk-free with their 30-day money-back guarantee.

-First off, let’s take a quick look at why Netflix blocks VPN users from accessing streaming content from other countries.
+First off, let’s take a quick look at why Netflix stops VPN users from accessing streaming content from other countries.

-However, since 2016, the streaming monolith has made an active effort to block VPN users from accessing their servers.
+However, since 2016, the streaming monolith has made an active effort to stop VPN users from accessing their servers.

 Netflix hasn’t erected these virtual barriers merely out of spite.